davidgturner/stock-sentiment-summarization/ProblemStatement.md

-Problem Statement - Stock Market News Sentiment Analysis and Summarization Business Context
+Problem Statement - Stock Market News Sentiment Analysis and

+Business Context
 The prices of the stocks of companies listed under a global exchange are influenced by a variety of factors, with the company's financial performance, innovations and collaborations, and market sentiment being factors that play a significant role.
 News and media reports can rapidly affect investor perceptions and, consequently, stock prices in the highly competitive financial industry.
 With the sheer volume of news and opinions from a wide variety of sources, investors and financial analysts often struggle to stay updated and accurately interpret its impact on the market.
 As a result, investment firms need sophisticated tools to analyze market sentiment and integrate this information into their investment strategies.